 For fire permits where the public are likely to notice the fire call 111, we prefer you notify us electronically.

-For example, where the fire :
+For example, where the fire:

-- is close to a road, or to other houses or buildings - covers a large area, such as land clearing.
+• is close to a road, or to other houses or buildings

+covers a large area, such as land clearing.

-During an open fire season, you can notify us by contacting the fire communications centre, or preferably by clicking Lighting a fire in an open season on firepermit.nz and completing the Permit Activation form.
+During an open fire season, you can notifying us by contacting the fire communications centre, or preferably by clicking Need to notify us on firepermit.nz and completing the Permit Activation form.